N-DucharmeBarth-NOAA/2025-swpo-mls-bspm/code/R/shiny-app/introduction.md

 ## Important Notes

 - **Single vs Multiple Models**: Some diagnostic plots (HMC diagnostics, LOO analyses) are only available when a single model is selected

-## Navigation Structure

-The app is organized into logical categories:
-- **HMC Diagnostics** → Main plots and Convergence assessments
-- **Posterior Predictive** → Separate CPUE and Catch validation
-- **Model Fits** → Index and Catch performance evaluation
-- **Management** → Stock status and forecasting